Safeguarding in Education

 If LCSS are supporting you with a family and immediate safeguarding concerns arise, you must call the MASH immediately.

-For further information on the role of the LCSS, inlcuding no names consultations, advice and support, EHA and TAF processes and the role of Community Coordinators, please visit Oxfordshire County Council’s dedicated LCSS webpages
+For further information on the role of the LCSS, inlcuding no names consultations, advice and support, EHA and TAF processes, please visit Oxfordshire County Council’s dedicated LCSS webpages

 - Safeguarding in Education E-bulletins